Trauma Teddies

 Trauma Teddies provide care in so many ways:

-• comfort to children fleeing a disaster
+• comfort to children fleeing bushfires, floods and other emergencies

 • a warm welcome to refugee children